ToBlick/cs101/slides/welcome.md

 ## Quizzes

 There will be multiple-choice online quizzes.
-These are meant to help you self-assess your own mastery of conceptual material.
+These are meant to help you practice and do not influence your grade.

 In-class quizzes are there for you to check your knowledge before the exams.
-You will have a rough idea of when they will take place.
+You will have an idea of when they will take place.

 ---